The Lost World: Jurassic Park (1997)

 LOCATION: 550 S Rampart Blvd, Los Angeles, CA 90057

 The Driver lives a few doors down from Irene, in what is supposed to be an apartment building.
 These scenes were actually filmed at the MacArthur in Los Angeles, formerly known as the Park Plaza Hotel.
 No longer a functioning hotel, the MacArthur today serves primarily as a property for hosting filming and special events.
-It has been featured in many films, such as “Wild At Heart,” “Reservoir Dogs,” “Gangster Squad,” “Tango & Cash,” “The Hidden” and many more.
+It has been featured in many films, such as “Wild At Heart,” “Reservoir Dogs,” “Gangster Squad,” “Tango & Cash,” “Buffy The Vampire Slayer,” “The Hidden” and many more.
 The building is only seen from interior views in the film.

 LOCATION: 607 S Park View St, Los Angeles, CA 90057